 Busking does not include activities such as begging, advertising, promotion of or sale of goods, political rallying, religious spruiking, artists displays and face or body painting and are therefore not allowed.

 Council manages busking that occurs in public spaces with

 5 designated sites pre-approved for bookings.
 Council does not look after busking that occurs on private property.

 If you are a performer and would like to busk in a public space or a Community group wishing to hold a stall, you must apply for approval and abide by the

 Terms and Conditions.

 Yes.
 Council issues a confirmation of registration for busking, allowing to perform only in designated sites after booking via an online booking portal.

 Register yourself in our online booking portal and create bookings.
 Buskers and Community Groups will need to read the Terms and Conditions prior to completing their booking.

-A copy of your Certificate of Currency for Public Liability insurance will need to be included in your registration and you will be required to supply a new copy upon the expiry of your insurance each year.
+A copy of your current Certificate of Currency for Public Liability insurance will need to be uploaded in each booking.
 Once completed, you will be able to add the dates and times in the locations you are wishing to book.